tlowdermilk/customermodel/README.md

 ## Usage Tips

 1. **Exploring the Table** - Start by hovering over cells to understand the different interaction patterns
-2. **Understanding Products** - Click product buttons to see which patterns they support
+2. **Understanding User Profiles** - Click a Profile Preset button to see typical user characteristics (expertise, AI capability, governance needs)
-3. **Seeing Workflows** - Click scenario buttons to visualize how users move between patterns
+3. **Seeing Workflows** - Select a preset, then click a scenario button to visualize how that type of user approaches that specific task
-4. **Understanding Context** - Watch the situational factors to understand why workflows differ
+4. **Understanding Context** - Watch both sets of situational factors:
+   - **Preset factors** show the user's inherent characteristics
+   - **Scenario factors** show the task-specific context
+5. **Understanding Products** - Click product buttons to see which interaction patterns different tools support
+6. **Collapsing Panels** - Click panel headers to collapse sections and save screen space
-5. **Customizing** - Use edit modes to create your own product mappings and scenarios
+7. **Customizing** - Use edit modes to create your own presets, scenarios, and product mappings
+8. **Workflow Hierarchy** - Remember: Profile Presets → Scenarios → Workflows (scenarios belong to presets)

 ## File Structure

 ```
-model.html          - Main application file (self-contained)
+index.html          - Main application file (self-contained)
 README.md           - This documentation file
 ```

 ## Getting Started

-1. Open `model.html` in a modern web browser
+1. Open `index.html` in a modern web browser
-2. Hover over cells in the table to explore interaction patterns
+2. **Explore the table**: Hover over cells to see interaction pattern details
-3. Click a product button to see which patterns it supports
+3. **Understand user profiles**: Click a Profile Preset button (e.g., "Enterprise Maintainer")
+   - Notice the three factors on the right showing user characteristics
+4. **See a workflow**: With a preset selected, click a Scenario button (e.g., "Prototyping")
+   - Numbered purple dots and curved lines show the workflow path
+   - Three scenario-specific factors appear on the right
-4. Click a scenario button to see a workflow visualization
+5. **Compare products**: Click a Product Capability button to see which patterns that tool supports
-5. Use edit modes to customize products and scenarios
+6. **Customize**: Use edit modes to create your own presets, scenarios, and product mappings
+   - Click "Edit" buttons to enter edit mode
+   - Use "Add", "Rename", "Delete" buttons to manage items
+   - Click "Exit" to save and exit edit mode

+## Understanding the Hierarchy

+The application follows a three-level hierarchy:

+1. **Profile Presets** (User Profiles)
+   - Define types of users with characteristic traits
+   - Have 3 factors: Human Expertise, AI Capability, Governance & Safety
+   - Examples: Enterprise Maintainer, AI-Native Product-Maker

+2. **Scenarios** (Tasks within Profiles)
+   - Specific tasks or contexts a user type might encounter
+   - Each preset has its own set of scenarios
+   - Have 3 different factors: Task Importance, Task Complexity, Codebase Maturity
+   - Example: Enterprise Maintainer → Prototyping scenario

+3. **Workflows** (Cell Sequences)
+   - The actual path through the interaction matrix
+   - Defined by the combination of preset + scenario
+   - Visualized with numbered dots and curved connecting lines
+   - Example: "enterprise-maintainer:prototyping" workflow

+This hierarchy means:
+- A scenario belongs to a specific preset (not global)
+- A workflow is defined by the preset:scenario combination
+- Deleting a preset deletes all its scenarios and workflows
+- You must select a preset before scenarios appear

 ## Future Enhancements

 Potential areas for expansion:
-- Export/import functionality for scenarios and products
+- Export/import functionality for presets, scenarios, and products
-- More scenario templates
+- More preset and scenario templates
 - Additional visualization options
-- Comparison mode to overlay multiple scenarios
+- Comparison mode to overlay multiple workflows
 - Analytics on workflow patterns
 - Shareable URLs with encoded configurations
+- Preset cloning to quickly create variations
+- Bulk scenario operations

 ## Credits